dike4559/workshop-04/markdown/README.md

 # Workshop 4

-By: Jamie Mitchell
+By: Dike samuel Chukwubudike

 ## Emphasis

 In only 60 years, the field of *computing and information systems* has redefined the traditional ways of business, education, government, and entertainment.
-Virtually every organization and every field of study rely on computers and related technologies to succeed in the _Information Age_.
+Virtually every organization and every field of study rely on computers and related technologies to succeed in the *Information Age*.
 Even our everyday vocabulary embraces words like The Internet, email, Google, Facebook, YouTube, MP3, ATM, and Wii.

 ## strong

 The study of **computing and information systems** is central to our understanding of how the world processes, manages and communicates information using digital technologies.
-As a student, you learn to build and use __computing and information systems__.
+As a student, you learn to build and use **computing and information systems**.
 You learn to see things from a broader systems perspective and to develop integrated solutions that meet the needs of your users.
 And you learn to appreciate the far-reaching cultural, ethical, and legal impact of digital systems.

 ## lists